27/4 As A Mixed Number

 Q: What if the remainder is zero after the division?

 A: If the remainder is zero, it means the improper fraction is a whole number.
-For instance, 20/4 = 5, which is a whole number, not a mixed number.
+Here's one way to look at it: 20/4 = 5, which is a whole number, not a mixed number.

 Q: Is there a difference between an improper fraction and a mixed number in terms of value?